 New surroundings and friends

 My daughter moved to college last year.
 She was very apprehensive about the move.
-It was a major milestone in our whole family.
+It was a major milestone for our whole family.
 She had gone to quite a small high school and we lived in a very rural area.
 Now, she was moving to the city.
 I think initially this was all I was thinking about.
 Was she going to settle in or was she going to bolt and throw in the towel?

-Of course she settled in.
+Of course, she settled in.
 After a week or so she was absolutely loving college life.
 She was living with 9 other girls, some she had made friends with, some she had not.
 But that’s ok, that’s life.
 No one gets on with everyone.

 Anxious Thoughts

-At first it was just small worries.
+At first, it was just small worries.
 Is she up on time for class?
 Has she eaten enough to concentrate in class?
 But then she would text me and say “We’re all going to such and such for something to eat”.
 Which is great, and everything I wanted for her when she went off to college.

-But I would start over thinking.
+But I would start overthinking.

 How is she getting home? or